brunelli/gnome-shell-extension-installer/README.md

 Usage: gnome-shell-extension-installer EXTENSION_ID [ EXTENSION_ID... ] [ GNOME_VERSION ] [ OPTIONS ]

 Options:
   -s or --search  [ STRING ]	      Interactive search.
   --yes                            Skip all prompts.
-  --no-install 			Saves the extensions in the current directory.
+  --no-install                     Saves the extension(s) in the current directory.
   -h or --help                  			Print this message.

 Usage examples:
   # Install "Small Panel Icon" for GNOME Shell 3.12 answering yes to all questions: